 4. Dakpark Rotterdam

-What makes it really special, is that it was developped in collaboration with the neighborhood and that different volunteer groups now take care of the park, keep an eye on things and guide visitors around.
+What makes it really special, is that it was developed in collaboration with the neighborhood and that different volunteer groups now take care of the park, keep an eye on things and guide visitors around.

 Good to know